0xCAFEDECAF/VanBus/README.md

 ![schema](extras/schematics/Schematic%20using%20MCP2551_bb.png)

-> 👉 Note: CANH of the transceiver is connected to VAN BAR (DATA B), CANL to VAN (DATA).
+> 👉 Note 1: CANH of the transceiver is connected to VAN BAR (DATA B), CANL to VAN (DATA).
 This may seem illogical
      but in practice it turns out this works best.
+> 👉 Note 2: The clamping circuit (D1, D2, R1) seems to help in reducing the amount of bit errors (CRC errors).

 2. Use a [SN65HVD230] transceiver, connected with its CANH and CANL pins to the vehicle's VAN bus.
    The SN65HVD230 transceiver already has 3.3V logic, so it is possible to directly connect the CRX / RXD / R pin of